jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 Although Oboe is not designed for live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live-ongoing feeds with ordinary REST resources.
 Consider a REST service which gives per-constituency results for UK general elections.
-When requesting historic results the data is delivered in JSON format much as usual.
+If historic results are requested the data is delivered in JSON format much as usual.
 Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder dispatched individually